 (3) Promote scientific partnerships across agencies, research institutions, and non-profit organizations.

-To achieve these goals, the Science Program and agency partners are expected to sponsor at least 6 fellows total at the pre-doctoral and post-doctoral levels in disciplines that address the 2017 research topics as described in Appendix B.
+To achieve these goals, the Delta Science Program and agency partners are expected to sponsor at least 6 fellows total at the pre-doctoral and postdoctoral levels in disciplines that address the 2018 research topics as described in Appendix B.

-Postdoctoral fellows will receive up to $49,500 per year stipend and pre-doctoral fellows will receive up to $27,500 per year stipend, for a maximum duration of two years.
-In addition, each fellow may request funds (up to $34,925 per year for postdoctoral fellows and $23,265 per year for pre-doctoral fellows) for research supplies/equipment, travel and other expenses necessary for carrying out the proposed research, and attending scientific meetings including the Bay-Delta Science Conference (see “Communication of Information”).
+Postdoctoral fellows will receive up to $52,000 per year stipend and pre-doctoral fellows will receive up to $33,000 per year stipend, for a maximum duration of two years.
+In addition, each fellow may request funds (up to $36,925 per year for postdoctoral fellows and $25,265 per year for pre-doctoral fellows) for research supplies/equipment, travel and other expenses necessary for carrying out the proposed research, and attending scientific meetings including the Bay-Delta Science Conference or State of the Estuary Conference (see “Communication of Information”).

 For pre-doctoral fellows, the portion of the award provided to each fellow for tuition (unless waived), health insurance, and other university fees will be determined by each university in accordance with its guidelines.
 The portion of the award for living expenses will be distributed as a monthly stipend, not as salaries, wages, and benefits, by the academic or research institution affiliated with the fellow.

 Continued support after the first year will be contingent on satisfactory performance of the fellow and on the availability of funds.

 Applicants are strongly encouraged to use existing data sets to the maximum extent feasible.
 If collection of new data is part of the proposed research, the prospective Fellow should clearly explain how these new data will supplement available data, what existing data will also be used, and provide a clear rationale of why new data are essential to the research objectives.